 - Get enough sleep, eat well, and drink plenty of water.

-- Clear clutter from your home, your car, or workspace and let new energy flow into your life.
+- Clear clutter from your home, car, or workspace and let new energy flow into your life.

-- Invest your energy in the positive and in the present.
+- Invest your energy in the positive and the present.
 Don’t waste precious energy on gossip, negative thoughts, the past, or things you cannot control.

 - If things get too difficult, don’t do it alone.
+Reach out for help.